telegraf/session/README.md

 > ⚠️ Very Important!
 >
 > Read one of the following sections before using this module.
-You're not meant to import the default route!
+You're not meant to import the default path!

 An in-memory session module is bundled with Telegraf.
 The following modules are available here: